tiernan/jay-walker/README.md

 ### Game Features

-- 3 step collision detection using grid proximity, sprite box, and tangential collision respectively.
+- Three-step collision detection using grid proximity, sprite box, and tangential collision respectively.
 - Angular blood effects taking into account the players collision angle with an object.
 - Optimized memory management.
 There are extremely few new objects/functions allocated during play.
 - Use of Promises/A+ for preloading assets.